open-contracting/deploy/docs/develop/update/postgres.rst

 #.
 Create configuration files for each server, as above.
 For reference, see the files for ``kingfisher-process1`` and ``kingfisher-replica1``.

 #.
-Update the main server's Pillar file with the replica user's name and the replica's IP addresses:
+Add the replica's IP addresses to the main server's Pillar file:

    .. code-block:: yaml

       postgres:
-        replica_user:
-          username: example_username
         replica_ipv4:
           - 148.251.183.230
         replica_ipv6:
           - 2a01:4f8:211:de::2

 #.
-Update the main server's private Pillar file with the replica user's password:
+Add the ``replica`` user to the main server's private Pillar file:

    .. code-block:: yaml

       postgres:
-        replica_user:
+        users:
+          replica:
             password: example_password
+            replication: True

    .. note::

-      If the replica user's name or password are changed, you must manually update the ``/var/lib/postgresql/11/main/recovery.conf`` file on the replica server (for PostgreSQL version 11).
+      If the ``replica`` user's password is changed, you must manually update the ``/var/lib/postgresql/11/main/recovery.conf`` file on the replica server (for PostgreSQL version 11).

 #.
 Add the ``postgres.main`` state file to the main server's target in the ``salt/top.sls`` file.